Middlebury Magazine

 Boys and young men are struggling.
 It’s time to talk about it.

-That’s the premise of the new documentary Gone Guys, which was released this past summer by Well Told Films, the Vermont Community Foundation, and the Richard E. & Deborah L. Tarrant Foundation.
-Producer Lauren Appel Curry ’97 is the Tarrant Foundation’s executive director.
+That’s the premise of a new documentary, Gone Guys, which was released last summer by Well Told Films, the Vermont Community Foundation (VCF), and the Richard and Deborah Tarrant Foundation.
+Lauren Curry ‘97 is the special projects director at the Vermont Community Foundation.

-The film, which recently won the award for Best Documentary Film at the 2025 Vermont Film Festival and was featured at the Middlebury New Filmmakers Film Festival, is set in rural Vermont.
-Throughout its 45-minute run time, it explores what it calls the “quiet crisis” taking place in Vermont and all around the country: the increasing isolation and disengagement of boys and young men.
-The film reveals, both through personal, local stories and with national data, the downward trajectory of an entire generation.
+Gone Guys is set in rural Vermont.
+Throughout its 45-minute runtime, it explores what it calls the ‘quiet crisis” taking place in Vermont and around the country of the increasing isolation and disengagement of boys and young men.
+The film reveals, through both personal, local stories and with national data, the downward trajectory of an entire generation.
 Boys and young men are increasingly failing academically, struggling with loneliness, suffering from substance use disorder, and dying by suicide.

-Curry came to the Tarrant Foundation after graduating from Middlebury with a degree in political science and working seven years at a community foundation in Wyoming.
+Curry was the executive director of the Tarrant Foundation when the film was released.
+She’d joined the foundation after graduating from Middlebury with a degree in political science and seven years of working at a community foundation in Wyoming.
 There, she says, she “had the chance to see how philanthropy can address complex issues holistically.”
-Returning to Vermont with her husband, fellow Middlebury alum David Curry ’96, she became the director of the foundation in 2005 when it was launched by Vermont businessman Rich Tarrant and his wife, Deborah.
-Over the years, the Tarrant Foundation has funded both community grants and larger strategic initiatives, including a 15-year, $12 million investment in Vermont’s K–12 education system.
+Returning to Vermont with her husband, fellow Middlebury alumnus David Curry ‘96, she became the foundation’s director at its beginning in 2005 when it was launched by the late Vermont businessman Rich Tarrant and his wife, Deborah.

-This film, Curry says, was Rich Tarrant’s decision to take “one last big swing” (Tarrant died this past August).
+This film, Curry says, was Rich Tarrant’s decision to take “one last big swing.”
+(Tarrant died in August 2025; the Foundation granted VCF the rights to the film and its residual assets, and Curry joined VCF.)
 “Boys’ struggles in school had been on his mind since my job interview 20 years ago,” Curry says.
-“The data was showing worrying trends: declining male college enrollment, workforce drop-offs, and higher substance use, incarceration, and suicide rates.”
+“The data was showing worrying trends: declining male college enrollment, workforce drop-offs, higher substance use, incarceration, and suicide rates.”

-The subject matter of Gone Guys is sobering.
-At a recent screening of the film in Burlington, Vermont, the theater was filled with concerned-faced parents, educators, and community leaders, and a smattering of young men, some of whom had been featured in the film.
-As the audience watched cleverly animated statistics of alarming data—how the suicide rate among young men has increased by one-third in the last 10 years, that men make up 64 percent of those high school students whose GPAs are in the bottom 10 percent, that labor force participation of young men has decreased approximately 8 percent since 1960—an uncomfortable stillness settled in across the theater.
+Gone Guys’ subject matter is sobering.
+At a screening of the film in Burlington, Vermont, the audience was filled with concerned-faced parents, educators, community leaders, and a smattering of young men, some of whom had been featured in the film.
+Watching cleverly animated statistics of alarming data, such as how the suicide rate among young men has increased by one-third in the last 10 years; that men make up 64 percent of those high school students whose GPAs are in the bottom 10 percent; that labor force participation of young men has decreased approximately eight percent since 1960, an uncomfortable stillness settled in across the theater.

 Leave a Reply Cancel reply